HazyResearch/deepdive/doc/doc/advanced/markov_logic_network.md

 An MLN example is under folder deepdive/examples/smoke_mln.
 The files in this folder are listed below:

 - env_conf.sh is the database configuration file.
-- application.conf is the Deepdive program template.
-Only the Deepdive sampler parameters in this file can be changed.
+- [application.conf](http://deepdive.stanford.edu/doc/basics/configuration.html) is the Deepdive program template.
+Only the Deepdive sampler parameters and the global parameters except the database settings in this file can be changed.
 - prog.mln defines the predicates and formulas of the MLN.
 - evidence.db contains the evidence of the MLN.
 - query.db contains the queries of the MLN.
 Check out [Tuffy Documentation](http://i.stanford.edu/hazy/tuffy/doc/) for the format of prog.mln, evidence.db and query.db.
 You can find more examples in deepdive/mln/examples/.